willstepp/writings/joseph-the-son/jts.md

 He recognized it as a bend in the state road that ran by the road to their house.
 He followed the road and stayed out of the way of cars until he saw the familiar sign for New Calvary Baptist Church.
 There were no cars in the lot.
 He took a shortcut through the parking lot and headed back to Jacob’s farm house.

-When he reached the porch he took a moment to rest and then knocked on the door.
+When he reached the porch he took a moment to catch his breath and then knocked on the door.
 Jacob came to the door after some time, the warmth from inside like the blast from a furnace, warming the fresh scratches on his cheeks.
+A wide smile came to his face when he recognized him.

 “Joseph.”